 Roots: The Enhanced Edition • Features

-- Full text of the classic book, winner of the Pulitzer Prize and the National Book Award
+1. Full text of the classic book, winner of the Pulitzer Prize and the National Book Award.

-- Video introduction and interview with David Wilson
+2. Video introduction and interview with David Wilson.

-- New video interview with Tom Brokaw reflecting on the impact of Roots
+3. Video interview with Tom Brokaw on the impact of Roots.

-- Footage of author Alex Haley provided by the NBC News Archives and the Haley family including Today Show interviews with Tom Brokaw, Roots-related events in the 1970s, an extended interview about the book, and more (45 minutes of video)
+4. Footage of Alex Haley from the NBC News Archives and the Haley family including Today Show interviews with Tom Brokaw, Roots-related events in the 1970s, an extended interview about the book, and more (45 minutes of video).

-- Recordings of Alex Haley discussing researching and writing the book (30 minutes of audio)
+5. Recordings of Alex Haley discussing researching and writing the book (30 minutes of audio).

-- 10 rare photos from the Haley family
+6. Ten rare photos from the Haley family.

-This monumental Pulitzer Prize-winning saga and iconic bestseller is available for the first time on audio.
+This Pulitzer Prize-winning saga and iconic bestseller is now available on audio.
 Roots begins with a birth in an African village in 1750, and ends two centuries later at a funeral in Arkansas.
-In that time span, an unforgettable cast of men, women, and children come to life, many of them based on the people from Alex Haley’s own family tree.
+In that time span, an unforgettable cast of men, women, and children come to life, many of them based on the people from Haley's own family tree.

 Listen To An Excerpt From The Audiobook